 The Company's financial condition remains solid, which can be attributed to the Company's low cost structure, reasonable level of debt and prospects for growth.
-As at December 31, 2015, the Company had total equity attributable to equity holders of the Company of \$776.3 million.
-As at December 31, 2015, the Company's ratio of current assets to current liabilities was 1.2:1.
-The Company's current working capital level of \$164.0 million and existing credit facilities (discussed below) are sufficient to cover the anticipated working capital needs of the Company.
-Management expects that all future capital expenditures will be financed by cash flow from operations, utilization of existing credit facilities or asset backed financing.
+As at December 31, 2016, the Company had total equity attributable to equity holders of the Company of \$830.2 million.
+As at December 31, 2016, the Company's ratio of current assets to current liabilities was 1.3:1 (December 31, 2015 - 1.2:1).
+The Company's current working capital level of \$198.0 million at December 31, 2016, up from \$164.0 million at December 31, 2015, and credit facilities (discussed below) are expected to be sufficient to cover the anticipated working capital needs of the Company.
+Management expects that all future capital expenditures will be financed by cash flow from operations, utilization of existing bank credit facilities or asset backed financing.